DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Experiments

-\textbf{Qualitative Evaluation} We present visual comparisons against a wide range of similar methods in~\cref{fig:main_figure}, and we show stereo videos in our supplementary material.
-The results show that our method can offer high-quality stereo videos against other methods, in terms of temporal coherence, resolution, and stereo effects.
-In addition, we show visualizations of the effectiveness of our proposed modules in~\cref{fig:noisy_restart,fig:iter_refine_performance}.
-We strongly recommend readers watch the videos in our supplementary material since the temporal coherence and spatial jittering are hard to see in static figures.
+\paragraph{Qualitative Results.} \Cref{fig:main_figure} presents visual comparisons against various competing methods.
+The results show that our method consistently generates high-quality stereo videos, outperforming other approaches in terms of temporal coherence, resolution, and stereo effects.
+In general, \textit{ProPainter} struggles to accurately reconstruct fine details (\textit{e.g.} shifted raindrops). \textit{RoDynRF} fails to maintain the scene structure during view changes. \textit{StereoDiffusion} introduces distortions due to the lack of temporal constraints, while \textit{ImmersePro} alters scene brightness with weaker stereo effects. \textit{TrajectoryCrafter} may wrongly interpret complex scenes, while \textit{StereoCrafter} uses downsampled videos without fine details.
+We strongly encourage readers to watch the supplementary videos, since temporal coherence and spatial jittering are difficult to assess in static images.